Rozzie Bound Co-op is a multi-stakeholder co-operative with four worker owners and many consumer owners.

-Our board of directors includes worker owners and consumer owners.
+Our board of directors includes worker-owners and consumer owners.
 Learn more about becoming a consumer owner.

 Meet our Board of Directors!

-Ana Crowley Noordzij (worker-owner)
+Ana Crowley Noordzij (Worker-Owner - Board Clerk)

 Ana is an artist, mother, chef, teacher, and community organizer.
 As an artist in Fort Point, she helped negotiate leases and terms for thousands of artists serving as Fort Point Community Artists (FPCA) president for 5 years.
 She produced plays and grant funded public art events, and opened the Channel Cafe, an open books, locally sourced restaurant to serve the community.
 While living in Roxbury, she was also involved in the art scene there, becoming the art teacher for Paige Academy, an Afro-Centric private school.
 Ana’s work history also has given her experience as right hand women for many small businesses and a 7-year stint in food co-ops.